PseudoDevs/IamGhost/FATAL3.md

-Last updated: 2024-04-02 17:54:11
+Last updated: 2024-04-02 17:54:45
-Random Quote: Take things as they are.
-Punch when you have to punch.
-Kick when you have to kick. - Bruce Lee
+Random Quote: I don't believe you have to be better than everybody else.
+I believe you have to be better than you ever thought you could be. - Ken Venturi